StarRocks/starrocks/docs/faq/loading/Routine_load_faq.md

 ## What do I do if the result of SHOW ROUTINE LOAD shows that the load job is in the `PAUSED` state?

 - Check the field `ReasonOfStateChanged` and it reports the error message `Broker: Offset out of range`.

   **Cause analysis:** The consumer offset of the load job does not exist in the Kafka partition.

   **Solution:** You can execute [SHOW ROUTINE LOAD](../../sql-reference/sql-statements/data-manipulation/SHOW%20ROUTINE%20LOAD.md) and check the latest consumer offset of the load job in the parameter `Progress`.
 Then, you can verify if the corresponding message exists in the Kafka partition.
 If it does not exist, it may be because

   - The consumer offset specified when the load job is created is an offset in the future.
   - The message at the specified consumer offset in the Kafka partition has been removed before being consumed by the load job.
 It is recommended to set a reasonable Kafka log cleaning policy and parameters, such as `log.retention.hours and log.retention.bytes`, based on the loading speed.

-- Check the field `ReasonOfStateChanged` without the error message `Broker: Offset out of range`.
+- Check the field `ReasonOfStateChanged` and it doesn't report the error message `Broker: Offset out of range`.

   **Cause analysis:** The number of error rows in the load task exceeds the threshold `max_error_number`.

   **Solution:** You can troubleshoot and fix the issue by using error messages in the fields `ReasonOfStateChanged` and `ErrorLogUrls`.